KxSystems/docs-v1/docs/wp/data-visualization/data-visualization.md

 Exploiting this feature can be hugely useful when working with kdb+ and Tableau where the volume of datasets can be very large.

-==I don’t think this section is needed – its just a promotion of what they have and not about ODBC integration==

 ## Publishing to Tableau Server